knyghtmare/frost-mage/README.md

 * **Original `.cwml` files are preserved**; output is written as `.cfg`.
 * Always backup before testing or editing `.cwml` files.
+* If you want to make use of the new syntax, be my guest!
+Just rename the file from `.cfg` to `.cwml` and use new syntax.
+That's it!
+If you want to use it in your repo, I'm more than happy to lend my support.
+Just copy the two python scripts to your Add-on root, convert files to `.cwml`, and run the `wml_expand.py` script before you run/publish your addon.
+(Wesnoth doesn't understand what `.cwml` is.)

 This ensures that **Wesnoth-ready WML** is generated from the concise, wacky syntax used for development.